The Québec maritime Blog

 In Tadoussac, you can spend the night at Domaine des Dunes in a small wooden cottage in the shape of a teepee!
 It includes electricity, a double bed and a micro kitchen.
-Enjoy relaxing on the front porch while breathing in the fresh air of the birch forest.
-If you’re feeling adventurous, you can also try out their outdoor ropes course!
+Enjoy relaxing on the front porch while breathing in the fresh air of the surrounding birch forest.
+If you’re feeling adventurous, you can also try out the outdoor ropes course on site!

 Are you a history buff?
-Then you’ll want to stay in a lightkeeper’s house at the Pointe-des-Monts Lighthouse, Île aux Perroquets Lighthouse or Pointe-Nord Lighthouse (on Anticosti Island).
-Whichever lighthouse you visit, you’ll be amazed by the surrounding maritime scenery and the rich history of these sites.
+Then you’ll want to stay in a lightkeeper’s house at the Pointe-des-Monts Lighthouse or the Île aux Perroquets Lighthouse.
+Whichever one you choose, you’ll be amazed by the surrounding maritime scenery and the rich history of these sites.
 In addition to spending a cozy night in one of these houses, you can also learn more about the lives of the lightkeepers and their families—and appreciate how challenging their work was!

 “Ready-to-camp” (glamping) tents

 The advantage of “ready-to-camp” glamping tents is that you get all the benefits of camping without any of the hassles, which makes these tents very popular.
 All you have to do is relax and enjoy a stay in a beautiful natural environment!
 Here are some sites where you can find these tents: Parc national du Fjord-du-Saguenay, Domaine des Dunes, Mer et Monde Écotours and the Mingan Archipelago National Park Reserve.
 The park reserve also offers Oâsis glamping units, which are in the shape of a water droplet.
 Each unit contains a fold-up table with benches that converts into a bed and a suspended hammock loft.